La hija pródiga

 La hija pródiga is a Mexican telenovela that premiered on Azteca Uno on October 23, 2017, is an original story by José Ignacio Valenzuela produced by Ana Celia Urquidi for TV Azteca, which stars Isabel Burr and Christian de la Campa.
-The series follows the Montejo family, who on a trip their eldest daughter, Alicia (Isabel Burr), disappears without explanation.
+The series follows the Montejo family.
+On a trip their eldest daughter, Alicia (Isabel Burr), disappears without explanation.
 After learning to live with the loss, 20 years later the girl reappears and changes the life of each member of her family.

 Plot

 The story begins when the daughter of the Montejo's, Alicia (Isabel Burr), is kidnapped in Acapulco, while her parents are absent for an important business dinner.
 The girl accompanied by her sister Pamela (Andrea Martí), is subtracted provoking a great sadness in her family for years.

 Twenty years later, when her family has been able to resume their lives, Alicia reappears at Montejo's house to find answers.
 This fact will unleash a series of conflicts between the family because Alicia only seeks the truth and in this quest will find love in Salvador (Christian de la Campa), the betrothed of his sister, provoking a love triangle that will lead us to witness the obstacles that Alicia must cross to find out who or who were to blame for his tragedy.